top of page

 Rev'd Nadine Rose (she/her)

-Nadine joined St Mary's Church, Wendover in November 2019 as Associate Priest and shortly after that had the privilege of becoming a trustee of Wendover Youth Centre.
+Nadine joined St Mary's Church, Wendover in November 2019 as Associate Priest and shortly after that had the privilege of becoming a trustee of WYC.
 At St Mary's Church, Nadine works with families, children and the church Youth Minister.
 She is a Mum and a Nana and brings that experience to the role of Trustee!
 She is passionate about ensuring all young people are given opportunities to build their confidence, self-esteem and build life skills while having lots of fun.

 IMG_2813.jpg